 It is difficult to firmly say whether the rise in diagnoses is due to an increase in the prevalence of mental illness, or due to increased awareness.
 But more people seeking help means more people receiving the treatment they need to stay alive and healthy.

 Many people are familiar with mental disorders like depression, anxiety disorders, and schizophrenia.
 But another category of mental disorders, one that has even more severe health consequences for patients, has also gained visibility.
-What is an eating disorder?
+Anxiety disorders and depression are common among people with eating disorders.

 Eating disorders are being more widely recognized and diagnosed.
 Like with other mental health conditions, it is difficult to say whether more people are suffering, or if more careful diagnostic procedures and decreased stigma are leading more people to seek treatment.
 In any case, it is important that people understand eating disorders, and know how to recognize them, in themselves and in their loved ones.